-Once the policy group is deactivated by policy manager, the partner will not be able to fetch this policy group in any of the screens in their PMS portal.
+Once the policy group is deactivated by Policy Manager, the partner will not be able to fetch this policy group in any of the screens in their PMS portal.

 Note:

 Policy Group cannot be deactivated if there are active or draft policies associated to the given policy group.